object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 .. proof:exercise::

     Add a method :meth:`insert` to the :class:`Game` class.
 This should take two parameters, a :class:`Pattern` and a pair of integers representing a square on the game board.
 The method should modify the game board so as to insert the pattern provided at a location centred on the location given by the pair of integers.

     .. figure:: images/glider_inserted.png
         :width: 60%
         :align: center

-        A glider inserted at the location (2, 5) (highlighted in orange).
+        A glider inserted at the location (2, 5).
+The insertion location is highlighted in orange.

 Once you have completed the exercises, the third script provided will work.
 This sets up two gliders which collide and eventually turn into a pattern of six oscillating blinkers:

 .. code-block:: console